How to get toDunham Masseycar-free

 From Warrington

-Bus CAT5 runs direct from Warrington bus interchange (Stand 10) to Dunham Woodhouses every hour.
+Bus 5 runs direct from Warrington bus interchange (Stand 10) to Dunham Woodhouses regularly.
 The journey takes about 40 minutes.
-Hop off near the Rope and Anchor pub for a 20-minute walk along pavement.
+Hop off near the Saracens Head pub for a 30-minute walk along pavement.

 From either bus stop it’s an easy 20-minute walk Dunham Massey.
 Our journey planner will show you bus times and walking routes, or have a look at this map.